Creighton vs. San Diego State: Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +550

-- Creighton is sixth-best in the country in terms of its odds to win the national championship (+550), much higher than its computer rankings (13th-best).
+- Oddsmakers rate Creighton considerably higher (sixth-best in college basketball) than the computer rankings do (14th-best).

-- The Bluejays have experienced the 72nd-biggest change in terms of their national championship odds, improving from +2500 at the beginning of the season to +550.
+- Bookmakers have moved the Bluejays' national championship odds up from +2500 at the start of the season to +550.
+Among all teams in college basketball, that is the 72nd-biggest change.

 - Based on its moneyline odds, Creighton has a 15.4% chance of winning the national championship.